Terms and Conditions

 We amend these Terms from time to time as set out in clause 6.
 Every time you wish to order the Goods or Services, please check these Terms to ensure you understand the terms which will apply at that time.

-1.1 We operate the website www.belle-lingerie.co.uk.
-We are Belle Lingerie Limited, a company registered in England and Wales under company number 05588293.
-Our registered Head Office is Belle Lingerie Limited, Scandinavia Court, Chain Bar Road, Cleckheaton, West Yorkshire, BD19 3QW, United Kingdom.
+1.1 We operate the website?www.belle-lingerie.co.uk.
+We are Belle Lingerie Ltd, a company registered in England and Wales under company number 05588293 and with our registered office at Belle Lingerie, Scandinavia Court, Chain Bar Road, Cleckheaton, West Yorkshire, United Kingdom BD19 3QW.

 1.2 To contact us, please see our contact us page.